A Girls Guide to Cars

 A Full Suite of Safety Features – Standard

 The 2018 Volkswagen Golf GTI hatchback is jam-packed with safety features like an awesome backup camera, pedestrian sensors, great breaks, adaptive cruise, lane and park assist, automatic high beams, and blind spot monitoring.
 It would be a fantastic car for any young person to learn to drive in, and fun enough that they’d want to keep it for a long time.
-And, if you do decide to sell, the transferable 6 year/70,000 mile warranty is another great feature!
+If you do decide to sell, the transferable 6 year/70,000 mile warranty is another great feature!

 Things You Should Know About This Car